California Casual Interior - Design Style Guide

 -

-Display hand-thrown ceramics, woven wall hangings, or locally made textiles.
-The point is to choose decor that feels crafted, imperfect, and unique.
-If you’re not sure where to start, pick out a handmade vase or basket and let it guide your styling for that area.
+Consider hand-thrown ceramics, woven wall hangings, or locally made textiles.
+The point is to have décor that feels artfully crafted and slightly imperfect.
+Simply pick out a handmade vase or basket and let it guide your styling for that particular area.
 Handmade pieces create warmth and tell your story.

 -